 I saw her sitting there, like in a dream, behind the big house, at a table for two, surrounded by everything green and vibrant and alive.
 There was no shade, unless one walked under the rose garden arbor, and I sensed more than saw the small beads of sweat tickle the back of her neck.
 Her eyes closed when she laughed, not unlike mine, and her lips parted in a familiar way when she spoke.
-He was telling her stories, of what, I’m not sure, but the time was passing and he never asked a question.
+He was telling her stories, a barmecide platter of fairytales meant to lure and entice.
+She preferred her own dreams.
 I read it on her face, marked the moment with a sigh.
-That malleable expression, teetering on interest and boredom.
-The thin gasps of air, it was a lifetime too long.
+She wore a malleable expression, teetering on interest and boredom.
+The thin gasps of air, it was a lifetime too long!
 She slowly tugged on her tight braids until they erupted, wild and free.
 She removed her white gloves and dabbed at the sweat I could feel, that pervasive heat all around.
 Was she dreaming of another time, another place, where her own stories were composed – jotted down on small scraps of paper to fly away with a cool breeze.
 He talked two minutes too long and the look in her eyes begged me to come get her.

 Photo Credit: here